How to Buy a New Executive Condo - A 10-Step Guide

 • Personalised Service: Property agents can tailor their search to meet your specific needs and advise on upcoming new EC launches, saving you time and effort.

 If you are looking to buy a new executive condo, check out Lumina Grand and Altura.
-Alternatively, you may wish to wait for the next EC project at Tengah - Novo Place.
-It is expected to be launched around October or slightly later.
+Alternatively, consider the EC project at Tengah, Novo Place, launched on 16 November 2024.

-Whatsapp me for the latest information on executive condo or if you require any assistance.
+Whatsapp me for the latest information on executive condo launches or if you need any help.

 Posted in HDB Guides, Property Resources.